lyndskg/eli5-chrome/README.md

 <a name="give"></a>
 ## How and Why to Contribute

-Contributions to ELI5 Explorer are encouraged and welcomed!
+Contributions to `eli5-chrome` are encouraged and welcomed!
 Here's how you can contribute:

 - **Bug Reports:** Report any issues, bugs, or errors you encounter while using the extension.
 - **Feature Requests:** Suggest new features or improvements to enhance the extension's functionality.